CairX/extract-colors-py/README.rst

       -h, --help            show this help message and exit --version             show program's version number and exit -t [N], --tolerance [N]
-                            group colors to limit the output and give a better visual representation.
+                            Group colors to limit the output and give a better visual representation.
 Based on a scale from 0 to 100.
                             Where 0 won't group any color and 100 will group all colors into one.
-Defaults to 32
+Tolerance 0 will also bypass all conversion.
+Defaults to 32.
-      -l [N], --limit [N]   upper limit to the number of extracted colors presented in the output
+      -l [N], --limit [N]   Upper limit to the number of extracted colors presented in the output.
       -o {all,image,text}, --output {all,image,text}
-                            format(s) that the extracted colors should presented in
+                            Format(s) that the extracted colors should presented in.

 ------------
 Known Issues